sensu/sensu-docs/content/sensu-go/6.5/api/store.md

 }
 {{< /code >}}

-## Create or update a datastore provider {#providerprovider-put}
+## Create or update a store provider {#providerprovider-put}

-The `/provider/:provider` API endpoint provides HTTP PUT access to create or update a Sensu datastore provider.
+The `/provider/:provider` API endpoint provides HTTP PUT access to create or update a Sensu store provider.

 ### Example {#providerprovider-put-example}